 1.A.1 The Voltage-gated Ion Channel (VIC) Superfamily

-The α subunits of the Ca2+ and Na+ channels are about four times as large as the K+ channel α-subunits and possess 4 units, each with 6 TMSs separated by a hydrophilic loop, for a total of 24 TMSs.
+The α-subunits of the Ca2+ and Na+ channels are usually four times as large as the K+ channel α-subunits and possess 4 units, each with 6 TMSs separated by a hydrophilic loop, for a total of 24 TMSs.
 These large channel proteins form heterotetrameric-unit structures equivalent to the homotetrameric structures of most K+ channels.
 All four units of the Ca2+ and Na+ channels are homologous to the single unit in the homotetrameric K+ channels.
+Some Na+ and Ca2+ channels are half sized with two 6 TMS units, forming dimers (see subfamily 1.A.1.11).
 Ion flux via the eukaryotic channels is generally controlled by the transmembrane electrical potential (hence the designation, voltage-sensitive) although some are controlled by ligand or receptor binding.
 The 6 TMS VIC family members have a gating charge transfer center in the voltage sensors (Tao et al., 2010).
 Structural aspects of the calcium channels, revealing the architectural features that underlie their feedback regulatory mechanisms have been reviewed (Minor and Findeisen 2010).
+The evolution of VIC superfamily channels with a special emphasis on the metazoan lineage has been reviewed (Moran et al. 2015).
+Evolutioin of the 4 TMS voltage sensor has also been reviewed (Freites and Tobias 2015).
+Blockade of Na+ channels (NaVs) enables control of pathological firing patterns that occur in a diverse range of conditions such as chronic pain, epilepsy, and cardiac arrhythmias (Bagal et al. 2015).

 There are four known K+ channel families in mammals (humans): (1) The voltage dependent K+ channels designated as Kv channels, which consist of twelve subfamilies.
 (2) The two pore domain channels, the K2P, which consist of fourteen subfamilies.
 (3) The calcium activated K+ channels, KCa channels, which consist of five subfamilies.
-(4) The inward rectifier K+ channel, the Kir, which include seven subfamilies, designated Kir 1 - Kir 7 with fifteen members.
+(4) The inward rectifier K+ channels, the Kir, which include seven subfamilies, designated Kir 1 - Kir 7 with fifteen members.
 G-protein coupled receptors (GPCRs) modulate a number of K+ channels.
 The most intensively studied and characterized are the K+ inward rectifier Kir 3 subfamily (Kir3.1-Kir3.4) (Gohar, 2006).
-Bilokapic and Schwartz (2012) have summarized the current state of NPC structural efforts, described the breakthroughs of recent years, pointed out the existing disputes in the field, and given an outlook of what advances are likely in the near future.
+The Kv channels' voltage dependences are set in part by charged amino-acid residues of the extracellular linkers which electrostatically affect the charged amino-acid residues of the voltage sensor, S4 (Elinder et al. 2016).
+Kv-type channels can be consdered to be allosteric machines in which gating may be dynamically influenced by some long-range interactional/allosteric mechanisms (Barros et al. 2019).
+Molecular dynamics simulations directly predict the response of a voltage-gated K+ channels within a phospholipid bilayer membrane to applied transmembrane voltages (Tronin et al. 2019).

 BK-type Ca2+ channels and lipid phosphatases have a transmembrane voltage sensor domain (VSD) that moves in response to physiological variations of the membrane potential to control their activities.
 However, VSD movements and coupling to the channel or phosphatase activities may differ depending on various interactions between the VSD and its host molecules (Cui 2010).
 BK-type voltage, Ca²+ and Mg²+ activated K+ channels contain the VSD and a large cytosolic domain (CTD) that binds Ca²+and Mg²+.
 VSD movements are coupled to BK channel opening with a unique allosteric mechanism and are modulated by Ca²+ and Mg²+ binding via interactions between the channel pore, VSD and CTD.
 It is energetically advantageous for the pore to be controlled by multiple stimuli (Cui 2010).